ntheile/CrossFront/README.md

 6. *Hint: Run the commands from the Package Manager Console in Visual Studio to avoid having to switch out to a DOS prompt

-Here is my journey while creating this boilerplate.
+Here is the journey while creating this boilerplate.
+You can read this as a blog/tutorial.

 Day 1 - The Model
 ==================